Taberu Layu: How it Differs from La Yu Chili Oil

 We primarily use it as a seasoning/condiment for Chinese dishes, including Gyoza potstickers and Mapo tofu.

 Taberu Layu (食べるラー油)

-Thanks to fried ingredients, Taberu Layu is less spicy and much more savory than the regular Japanese chili oil Layu and is considered a kind of appetizer.
+Thanks to fried ingredients, Taberu Layu is less spicy and much savorier than regular La Yu chili oil and is considered a kind of appetizer.

 As for the usage, many people love eating it with a warm bowl of white rice.

 Other than rice, Taberu Layu chili oil works well with a variety of dishes and foods, and here are examples of the use.

 - Taberu Layu pairs well with tofu.
 Simply put it on top of cold tofu and eat them together.

 - Some people like topping noodles, like ramen, udon, or pasta, with Taberu Layu.

 - When cooking eggs, some Japanese home cooks add Taberu Layu.

 - Some Japanese like to eat Natto with Taberu Layu.